New Vauxhall Insignia will have striking SUV design

-The new Vauxhall Insignia will get a major redesign as an SUV in 2024, and our exclusive images preview how it could look
+The new Vauxhall Insignia will get a major redesign as an electric SUV by the mid 2020s, here’s what to expect

 - Next Insignia to get SUV styling